Charingchen/CarND-Advance-Lane-Finding/README.md

 To identify the lane-line pixels, I decided to have a logic process one line at a time.
 Instead of running two lines in one function, I am able to run only one line if the previous result is bad while the other line has a high confident result.

-To find hard to find or not so confident result, I run `find_lane_pixels()` using a more time consuming sliding windows logic.
+if the line is hard to find or previous result is not so confident, I run `find_lane_pixels()` that uses a more time consuming sliding windows logic.

-If the previous result is accurate, I will run `search_around_poly` to search an area around last polyfit result to save runtime.
+If the previous result is accurate, I will run `search_around_poly` to search an area around last poly fit result to save runtime.

-If there are a number of failed to detect lines, I will flag `overdrive` to True and run a more complex and time consuming `image_process()`
+If there are a number of failed to detect lines, I will flag `overdrive` to True and run a more complex and time consuming `image_process()` to obtain a more accurate input before the pixel finding logic.

 Fit polynomial code and curvature calculation are in `fit_one_line()`.